Skip to content Skip to footer

 “Today is another sad day of watching them violate our treaties once again, calling our treaty stand an unlawful assembly.”

-Other area sheriff’s offices like Beltrami County, which was among the agencies responding to the mass actions earlier this month, are among the top law enforcement agencies reimbursed by Enbridge for “field force” training, gas masks, protective suits, baton stops, security holsters, a megaphone and other gear to “ensure weapon retention for Public Safety Line 3 responses,” according to one invoice.
+As Truthout has reported, “other area sheriff’s offices like Beltrami County, which helped police mass actions earlier this month, is among the top law enforcement agencies reimbursed by Enbridge for ‘field force’ training, gas masks, protective suits, baton stops, security holsters, a megaphone and other gear to ‘ensure weapon retention for Public Safety Line 3 responses,’ according to one invoice.”

-As tensions escalate across multiple treaty and cultural encampments in northern Minnesota, President Joe Biden’s Justice Department filed a legal brief Wednesday arguing that the Army Corps’s 2020 approval of Line 3 followed its legal obligation to consider the project’s environmental impacts.
+As tensions escalate across multiple treaty and cultural encampments in northern Minnesota, President Joe Biden’s Justice Department filed a legal brief Wednesday arguing that the Army Corps’s 2020 approval of Line 3 followed the law in its review the project’s environmental impacts.
 The briefing is a huge blow to Indigenous and environmental opponents of the pipeline, particularly after another Alberta, Canada-based company, TC Energy, announced the termination of its Keystone XL pipeline this month.

-Like Keystone XL, Line 3, if built, would also cross an international border and hundreds of water bodies while locking in dangerous, planet-warming pollution.
+As Truthout has previously reported, Line 3 is similar to Keystone XL in that, if built, “it would also cross an international border and hundreds of water bodies while locking in dangerous, planet-warming pollution.
 Indigenous and environmental activists in Minnesota have been fighting Line 3 for nearly as long as activists have been fighting Keystone XL, and call the Line 3 a “Keystone clone,” because it’s also an expansion project that would carry tar sands crude from Alberta to mostly export markets.
 Both pipeline routes abut tribal reservations.
 Line 3, however, cuts directly across tribal treaty lands and the Fond du Lac Indian Reservation.
-(The Fond du Lac Band of Lake Superior Chippewa agreed to allow Enbridge to build the pipeline in 2018.)
+(The Fond du Lac Band of Lake Superior Chippewa agreed to allow Enbridge to build the pipeline in 2018.)”

 “We have the right to stand for our treaty rights.
 We have the right to stand for our water,” says Red Lake’s Beaulieu.
 “Today is another sad day of watching them violate our treaties once again, calling our treaty stand an unlawful assembly.”